"Atlantis" Chicago. 08-06-1994. (First party at Dolton Expo Center). Frankie Bones, Mark Verbos, Jedidah, Apollo.

 Derrick Carter

 The DJs DJ!
-If there was ever an ambassador of Chicago House Music, Derrick would be on the top of that list!
+If there was ever an ambassador of Chicago House Music, Derrick would be the name out of many peoples mouth!
 Derrick closed out the night and boy did he deliver!
 What more can we say about this night and this set that you won't hear on this mix.
 It was one of those nights, especially during Derricks set, that you hear about afterwards that you wished you were there for.
 The gaps in the music was where the crowd was singing along with the music and it happened on many occasions while Derrick was playing.

 If you haven’t already, click on the "Like" tab at the top right corner of the blog and follow us on our various socials to see shows and artists we're supporting.
 And of course check out DJ Dan, Derrick Carter and Alex Peace for more on what they have coming up and support what they do!
 After all, if were not for the artists, none of these posts would be possible.
 And thanks to both Dan and Derrick for these great sets.